apowers313/candy-wrapper/tutorials/getting-started.md

 There are two things going on there.
 First, the `historyList` is actually a {@link Filter} and `Filters` provide some convenient ways of accessing specific items in the `historyList`.
 The `filterFirst()` function is essentially the same as `historyList[0]`, but as we will see later there are other filters that allow more sophisticated ways of what's in the `historyList`.

 The second thing that's going on is the use of the `expectReturn()` method.
-Every {@link SingleRecord} in the `historyList` has a set of expectation methods on it, allowing you to check whether your expectations for that call have been met.
+Every {@link Operation} in the `historyList` has a set of expectation methods on it, allowing you to check whether your expectations for that call have been met.
 The expectations return `true` or `false` depending on whether the expectation was met.
 You can use these expectations with your favorite assertion library, like [Chai](http://chaijs.com/).
 Or if you want to throw an `Error` when expectations aren't met, you can do this:

 ``` js
 powerObject.pow(3);